e-paj/SQL-Project/SQLite_Exercises_Notes/Notes_Sept_13-14.md

 ## What I'm doing in the exercises:

 Sept.
+15, 2021:
+- Inner Joins with More Than Two tables:joins can combine more than two tables.

+Sept.
 14, 2021:
 - Joins: a command that combines the field from two ro more tables of a relational database.
   - ON operator: provides the query with the link between the two tables.